Edited by Sam Haselby

 Of course, soldiers have also motivated themselves with their own intoxicants.
 Drug-use is simply a response to the uncertainties and horrors of combat.
 When the battle ends, mind-altering substances can provide a healing benefit, too.
 Relaxation might be elusive when soldiers are hounded by traumatic memories.
 Drugs can help.
 Far from being anomalous, it would be more astonishing if the military had not reached for pharmacological support.
 For, as the British military historian John Keegan said, intoxicants have been, and will continue to be, a key combat motivator.
 And as pharmacogenetics slowly opens the door to individualised pharmacology, the future military might well be designing drugs tailored to individual soldiers – bespoke for their genetic profiles.

 So it should come as no surprise that jihadist fighters rely on chemical courage.
-It works the same as real courage, even if it is distinctly unheroic.Make a donation
+It works the same as real courage, even if it is distinctly unheroic.Support Aeon: make a one-off donation